Joe Mande: Career

 In his early career, Joe Mande created the website "Look at this Fucking Hipster" in April 2009 as a way to help his dad answer the question, "Is that a hipster?"
 He turned it into a book entitled, Look at This F*cking Hipster.

 Mande has appeared on such TV shows as Comedy Central's The Half Hour, VH1's Best Week Ever and Conan.

 Mande was a writer for the final three seasons of the NBC sitcom Parks and Recreation, also appearing in seven episodes as Pawnee resident Morris Lerpiss.
 He has also written for the Comedy Central sketch series Kroll Show, and the Adult Swim series Delocated.
 He was a producer for the first season of Aziz Ansari's Netflix series Master of None and played Todd in James Franco's film The Disaster Artist.
 He also wrote for the NBC sitcom The Good Place, created by Parks and Recreation co-creator Mike Schur.

 Mande released his first comedy album, Bitchface, on March 14, 2014.
 The album is in the style of a mixtape with voicemail messages from Fabolous, Roy Hibbert, Jenny Slate, Nick Kroll, Aziz Ansari, The RZA and Amy Poehler.
 In 2017, Mande released a Netflix comedy special called Joe Mande's Award Winning Comedy Special.
 Mande was a co-executive producer/consulting producer from 2021-2024 for the Max series Hacks.
 He wrote multiple episodes.

 Personal life

 Mande married Kylie Augustine in 2015.

 Prior to posting a note on his Twitter account stating that he would no longer use it, Mande was most known for using Twitter to troll famous people and businesses.
 He claimed to have purchased many of his followers.
 Mande frequently made tweets about wanting to be La Croix Sparkling Water spokesperson which led to a cease-and-desist letter.
 In 2011, he initiated an argument with former NBA player Gilbert Arenas after the latter deleted years worth of allegedly sexist tweets.
 In 2017, he faced accusations of abusing his platform to promote cyberbullying after tweeting "Barron Trump will be mutilating cats on the white house lawn in like two weeks".

+Mande is an avid supporter of the Minnesota Timberwolves.